-The Public Services Administration provides leadership as well as administrative, budgetary and communications support for the six units that provide services for the City of Ann Arbor.
+The Public Services Administration provides leadership as well as administrative, budgetary and communications support for the five units that provide services for the City of Ann Arbor.

 The Engineering Unit provides engineering services including design and construction management, construction inspection, and traffic and transportation engineering.
 The unit focuses on timely completion of the City’s capital improvement projects, traffic engineering services, private development construction services, infrastructure records maintenance, and securing outside funds and grants for the City’s capital improvement projects.

 The Public Works unit is responsible for park maintenance, forestry, natural area preservation, street lighting, signals, signs, radio communications, street maintenance, solid waste and material recovery activities (recycling, composting), and all water, wastewater and storm water distribution and collection.